Why Nervous System Regulation Isn’t About Calming Down

 The feelings still come —

-before they tip you past your limit.
+and sometimes they will still push you past your limit.

 🗒️ A More Honest Question